‘That ’70s Show’ actor Danny Masterson charged with forcibly raping 3 women at his Hollywood Hills home

 He is also accused of raping a 28-year-old woman in April 2003.
 Sometime between October and December of that year, he allegedly raped a 23-year-old woman who he invited to his home.

-Masterson was ousted from Netfix’s “The Ranch” after rape allegations were made against him in 2017.
+Masterson was ousted from Netflix’s “The Ranch” after rape allegations were made against him in 2017.
 At the time, the Los Angeles Police Department was investigating accusations against the actor, CNN reported.

 The DA’s Office declined to file sexual assault charges against Masterson in two other cases.
 In one case, officials allege there was insufficient evidence and in the other, the crime was alleged to have occurred beyond the statute of limitations period.